ISISComputingGroup/ibex_developers_manual/IOC-Generator.md

 # How to edit it/how it works/file locations

 Clone the [repository](https://github.com/ISISComputingGroup/IBEX_device_generator) into C:\Instrument\Dev.

+This program makes git branches and pushes to the remote repo, you can stop this by adding a return statement at the start of each method in git_utils (including the RepoWrapper constructor).

-The program starts in IBEX_device_generator.py, so start there. generate_device calls create_component for each component you might want, passing in an instance method.
+The program starts in IBEX_device_generator.py, so we'll start there. generate_device calls create_component for each component you might want, passing in an instance method.
 These instance methods are grouped into classes:
  - support_utils (generic IOC config)